Tewolde Gebremariam: Career

 Tewolde joined Ethiopian Airlines in 1985 as a traffic officer based in Addis Ababa.
 He rose through the ranks to become manager cargo traffic handling.
 He then served as area manager and regional director for India based in Bombay, Saudi Arabia based in Jeddah, and then North America based in New York City.
 In 2004, he was appointed to head the Sales and Marketing Department of the airline, and in 2006 as the chief operations officer.

 Following the retirement of Girma Wake in 2011, Tewolde was elevated to the role of group chief executive officer and retired on 23 March 2022, citing health reasons.
-Under his stewardship, Ethiopian Airlines grew to become the largest airline in Africa, and a member of Star Alliance.
+Under his leadership, Ethiopian Airlines grew to become the largest airline in Africa, and a member of Star Alliance.

 Tewolde was especially hailed for his leadership following the crash of Ethiopian Airlines flight 302 and during the COVID-19 pandemic.
-Mr. Tewolde led the Airline for over a decade with remarkable success reflected in its exceptional performance in all parameters including but not limited to exponential growth from US$1 billion annual turn-over to $4.5 billion, from 33 airplanes to 130 airplanes and from 3 million passengers to 12 million passengers (pre-COVID).
+Tewolde led the Airline for over a decade with exceptional performance in many parameters, including exponential growth from US$1 billion annual turn-over to $4.5 billion, from 33 airplanes to 130 airplanes and from 3 million passengers to 12 million passengers (pre-COVID).
 Under his leadership, the airline group has grown by four fold in all measurements building more than $700 million worth of vital infrastructure like Africa’s biggest hotel, Cargo terminal, MRO hangars and shops, Aviation Academy and Full Flight Simulators.
 He was awarded the "Ordem de Rio Branco" by the Government of Brazil in recognition of his services repatriating Brazilian nationals and transporting COVID-19 vaccines.

 Tewolde retired from Ethiopian Airlines in March 2022, citing personal health reasons.
 He was succeeded by Mesfin Tasew Bekele.